 The veteran army officer remains revered for their ability to strategise well after they retire.
 The older actor is celebrated for their contribution to the entertainment industry and for creating memorable moments through theatre or film.
 The retired athlete remains admired for their superb human achievements long after the race has been run.
 And the scientist, composer, or humanitarian is honoured for a lifetime’s work in their chosen field and celebrated for years after their discoveries or masterpieces have changed the world.

 Yet, something funny happens in the psyche of the worker when it comes to older employees – which often has little to do with being revered and even less to do with humour.
 Sadly it illustrates that as a nation we are more interested in the celebrity factor that is often out of our reach than in our older workers who have contributed so much and are so close.

-So if that is the case why are we failing to adequately document the older workers’ knowledge, showcase their talents and celebrate them as mentors?
-Have we become so desensitized that we only want “new” while ‘old’ is irrelevant?
+So if that is the case, why are we failing to adequately document the older workers’ knowledge, showcase their talents and celebrate them as mentors?
+Have we become so desensitised that we only want “new” while ‘old’ is irrelevant?
 Is it simply too hard or we just don’t know how?

 As a starting point let’s get clear firstly who is the older Australian, after all?
-According to new research undertaken by Westpac it has revealed senior Australian business people believe, on average, 47 years old is when age related discrimination first becomes a problem for workers in Australian organisations.
+New research undertaken by Westpac has revealed senior Australian business people believe, on average, 47 years old is when age related discrimination first becomes a problem for workers in Australian organisations.

-Ensure graduates and new inductees into organisations are buddied with at least 3 people from different generations.
+Ensure graduates and new inductees into organisations are buddied with at least three people from different generations.
 Keep these exchanges regular and as part of their KPI’s.